 Blogging

-Fotolia_38544983_XS-300x300I have been blogging on politics, economics and current affairs since mid-2010.
+Fotolia_38544983_XS-300x300I started blogging on politics, economics and current affairs in mid-2010.

 The piece that started me on the blogging trail, but which didn’t appear anywhere very high profile, was:

 I have blogged on a number of different platforms, but my posts are all brought together on my blog at alexsarchives.org.
+At the moment this is more of an archive than anything else.

 Between 2011 and 2015 I put together six themed collections of my blog posts: